janhq/cortex.so/docs/quickstart.md

 ## Getting Models

-`cortex run` and `cortex pull` expects a model ID, which can be a Hugging Face repo name (ending in -GGUF) or a cortexso model name from the [Cortex Registry](https://huggingface.co/cortexso).
+`cortex run` and `cortex pull` expect a model ID, which can be a Hugging Face repo name (ending in -GGUF) or a cortexso model name from the [Cortex Registry](https://huggingface.co/cortexso).

 ```bash
 # Download a model from any Hugging Face repo